How To Beat an Intervention Order: Defending an Intervention Order in Victoria

 After being served with the Interim Intervention Order, the Respondent has the following choices:

-If the Respondent does not attend court on the next appointed court date, the Magistrate make the Interim Order into a Final Intervention Order which will usually last at least 12 months or more.
+Do nothing if you want the intervention order to be granted.
+If the Respondent does not attend court on the next appointed court date, the Magistrate makes the Interim Order into a Final Intervention Order, usually lasting at least 12 months or more.